EU development policy

 Participating in the EU development policy and its decision-making provides Finland greater opportunities than its size would suggest to shape the future of international development policy and to influence the implementation of development cooperation in different parts of the globe.
 At the same time, it is part of Finland’s multilateral cooperation.
 As an example of this, Finland attends international negotiations as part of the EU.

 The EU is a superpower in development cooperation.
 Its partners include about 160 countries, regions and organisations in various parts of the world.
-In 2017, the EU and its Member States allocated approximately EUR 76 billion for development cooperation activities.
-This accounts for more than half of all Official Development Assistance (ODA) in the world, of which EUR 14 billion was channelled via the EU.
+In 2020, the EU and its 27 Member States allocated approximately EUR 67 billion for development cooperation activities.
+This accounts for almost half of all Official Development Assistance (ODA) in the world, of which EUR 17 billion was channelled via the EU.

 Development cooperation is one of the shared competencies.
 This means that the European Union and each of its Member States practice their own development cooperation and development policies.
 The Member States’ development cooperation complements and supports the development cooperation carried out by the EU.